HelloWorldLTY/HelloWorldLTY.github.io/_pages/cv.md

 ======
 * Best Presentation Award in BDAI 2021
 * 6th/30+ teams in the 1st Open Problems in scRNA-seq competition
+* Silver medal in the 2nd Open Problems in scRNA-seq competition
 * MCM Honorable Mention
 * Dean's List at UIUC
 * Best Design Award in ECE 385